microsoft/PythonProgrammingPuzzles/puzzles/README.md

             return not win[x] and (win[o] or all((x | o) & (1 << i) or tie(x | (1 << i), o) for i in range(9)))

         return all(tie(1 << i, 0) for i in range(9))

+    def sol():
+        """
+        Compute a strategy for O (second player) in tic-tac-toe that guarantees a tie.
+That is a strategy for O that, no matter what the opponent does, O does not lose.

+        A board is represented as a 9-char string like an X in the middle would be "....X...." and a move is an integer 0-8.
+The answer is a list of "good boards" that O aims for, so no matter what X does there is always good board that O can get to with a single move.
+        """
     ```
     <details><summary>1 hand-written solution </summary>